What is considered grown-up science fiction?

 Darker themes in Sci-Fi Movies don’t have the same buzz as the traditional Sci-Fi model they usually go for.
 They are a few filmmakers who dare to work around darker themes like “War for the Planet of the Apes”, “Get out” and “Logan.”

 Dark themes are very popular on television.
 Just think of “Dark Matter”, “The Expand”, “Orphan Black”, “The Handmaid’s Tale”, “Stranger Things”, “American Horror Stories” and “West World”, just to name a few.

-The Sci-Fi subgenres action adventure, military, space opera, and superheroes are dominating at the cinema.
+The Sci-Fi subgenres action-adventure, military, space opera, and superheroes are dominating the cinema.
 Even though these subgenres are currently the most popular there is still a fan base for the adult science fiction stories like Frankenstein and The Invisible Man.
 Both stories came to life on film many years ago and became Sci-Fi horror classics.

 Adult science fiction has dark themes and is not everybody enjoys it.
 But if you are someone who liked Sci-Fi you will see that many elements from adult Sci-Fi are being used for lighter friendlier stories like the story of how Captain America came back to life which is similar to the Roger Dodsworth “The Reanimated Englishman” story based on the science fiction theme of cryonics.

 If you want to see some adult Sci-Fi & Fantasy films let’s first check these 4 great Sci-Fi movies mentioned in the previous post 4 easy ways to introduce sci-fi to your friends, Part 3: “Children of Men”, “Her”, “Snowpiercer” and “Time Crimes”.
 Did you see any of them already?